up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

     __Is the WAS-110 or HLX-SFPX a router?__

     :   No, the [WAS-110] and [HLX-SFPX] are __NOT__ substitutes for a Layer 7 router.
-They are ONTs, and their sole function is to convert Ethernet to PON over fiber.
+They are SFU ONTs, as opposed to HGU, and their sole function is to convert Ethernet to PON over fiber.
 Additional hardware and software are required for internet access.

 ## Determine if you're an XGS-PON subscriber